Alimony: Reform

 In 2012, bills were introduced in the New Jersey Assembly and Senate.
 The Assembly passed a bill calling for a Blue Ribbon Commission to address Alimony Reform.
 The Senate has a similar bill pending that has not yet been posted in the Judiciary Committee.
 The NJ Matrimonial Bar Association has been vehemently fighting against Alimony Reform, led by Patrick Judge Jr. chairman of the Family Law section of the New Jersey State Bar Association.
 Attorney Judge stated that the New Jersey State Bar Association ("NJSBA") objected to the inclusion of individuals with a vested interest in reforming alimony on the Blue Ribbon Commission and that the NJSBA supported the "establishment of a commission [to study alimony reform] but only as long as the commission is constituted so that a fair and unbiased review of the current alimony laws takes place…[and] should not be predisposed to an outcome…."

-A comprehensive Alimony Reform bill passed the Florida House in 2012 but died in the Senate.
-In 2013, both the Florida House and Senate passed a comprehensive alimony bill sponsored by Sen. Kelli Stargel, which was vetoed by Governor Scott at the end of the legislative session.
-As in New Jersey, the Florida Matrimonial Bar, led by Carin Porras, Chair, Family Law Section of The Florida Bar strongly opposes reform.
+In 2023 Florida passed an alimony reform bill (SB 1416) which eliminated permanent alimony and established a process for allowing alimony payers to request modifications when they want to retire.
+The bill allowed judges to reduce or terminate alimony obligations based on a number of factors.
+The passage came after decades of contentious debate garnering three vetoes of similar bills.
+Some groups that were previously major opponents of the reform approved of the 2023 policy, such as Florida Family Fairness and The Florida Bar.

 California, Connecticut, Georgia, Illinois, Oklahoma, New York, South Carolina, Tennessee, Utah, and West Virginia have all passed laws that allow for the modification or termination of alimony upon demonstration that the recipient is cohabitating with another person.
 In April 2009, the Governor of New Jersey, Jon Corzine, signed into law changes in the alimony statutes for his state which would bar alimony payments to parents who kill, abuse, or abandon their children.

-Taxation

-In divorces and separation agreements signed on December 31, 2018 and earlier, alimony is tax-deductible for the payer, and treated as taxable income for the recipient.
-The Tax Cuts and Jobs Act of 2017 cancelled this tax treatment for divorces signed January 1, 2019 and after.
-Under the TCJA, spousal support is treated as not-taxable and non-deductible for either party.